Lakers fined $500,000 for violating NBA's anti-tampering rules

 The $500,000 penalty is the 2nd-largest tampering fine in league history and is in the top-15 all-time in NBA history.

-- Lakers' Brandon Ingram (ankle) is questionable to play on Monday January 14th, 2018
+- Brandon Ingram (groin) is not expected to play Monday for Lakers March 18th, 2018